I see this question asked a lot in camping groups, “We’re going on our first family camping trip, what do I need to pack?”

-When you’re new to camping, it can be intimidating trying to figure out what to pack for car camping.
-The basic answer is food, shelter and sleeping gear (sleeping bags and sleeping pads), but the long answer depends on what kind of camping you like doing.
+When you’re new to camping, it can be intimidating trying to figure out what to pack for tent camping.
+The basic answer is food, shelter and sleeping gear (sleeping bags and sleeping pads).
+The long answer depends on what kind of camping you like doing.

 This is the actual car camping checklist we made over 10 years ago.
-We’ve slightly refined our camping checklist over many car camping trips and we still use it, no matter what kind of camping trip we’re taking.
+We’ve slightly refined our camping checklist over many tent camping trips and we still use it, no matter what kind of camping trip we’re taking.

-I love printing this list and checking everything off before a packing for a camping trip with my family.
+I love printing this list and checking everything off before a packing for an upcoming family camping trip.
 There are extra lines for adding your own custom items to the packing list too, so you can ensure that nothing is left behind.

 For reference, when we talk about “car camping” we mean driving to a camping site and pitching a tent.
 We do not mean actually sleeping in your car, which seems to be taking over the definition of car camping.

-Car Camping Essentials:
+Tent Camping Essentials:

 That was literally the selling point for us.
 It holds our family of 3 no problem, and could easily accommodate 2 adults and 2-3 kids depending on sleeping arrangements.

-We have a 3 person tent for backpacking with just the 2 Adult Critterz, and the 6 person tent for car camping when all 3 of us go.
+We have a 3 person tent for backpacking with just the 2 Adult Critterz, and the 6 person tent for car camping is perfect for our family of 3.
 You will want to get at least 1 size up because you’ll want room to store some gear inside the tent.

 Vestibules on tents are also great, both of our Marmot tents have nice sized ones that can hold shoes, hiking boots and other gear.

 If you take good care of your tent and make sure it is clean and in good repair, it should last you for a long while!
 Our Marmot tents were purchased over 5 and 10 years ago and they’re still going strong!

-If you’re going during warm weather, you don’t need a crazy expensive mummy bag for your car camping trip.
+If you’re going during warm weather, you don’t need a super expensive mummy bag for your car camping trip.
 You will be ok packing standard sleeping bags, it doesn’t have to pack down to the size of a burrito either since it’s going in the car.

-When car camping we bring our standard queen size blow up mattress.
+When tent camping we bring our standard queen size blow up mattress.
 It’s comfy and fits nicely in the tent.
 It’s also good if Tiny Creature wants to snuggle, then he can’t slip between two separate mattresses.

 The Coleman camping cot is an awesome combo of cot and air mattress.
 It holds 600 pounds and it quite sturdy.
 It weighs 40-50 pounds so it won’t be a great idea to take this to a walk-in site, but it would be just fine for car camping.

-Inflatable sleeping pads are also good, but a lot of them are more expensive and are better suited for backpack camping over a standard car camping trip.
+Insulated inflatable sleeping pads are also good, but a lot of them are more expensive and are better suited for backpack camping over a standard car camping trip.

 There will be dirt and campfire smoke, so it’s best to not ruin those 900 thread count bamboo pillow cases when you can have a lovely flannel pillow case that’s camping themed!

-When we pack for car camping, we take 1 shirt, pair of underwear and pair of socks for each day, and 1 pair of pants for every 2 days.
+When we pack for tent camping, we take 1 shirt, pair of underwear and pair of socks for each day, and 1 pair of pants for every 2 days.
 Then we pack 1 extra pair of socks per person, nothing is worse than wet socks.
 Momma Critter will pack 1 long sleeve shirt and 1 sweatshirt for layering.